 Here is where the larger problem lies… Tom Austin is a managing partner of F2 Group, a venture capital firm based in Minneapolis, MN.

 I can also confidently assume that this mindset is a leading factor in the following statistics.
 In 2019, over $130B in venture capital was invested in US-based companies.
-Of that sum, 1.9% was invested in Latinx-led companies and 1% into Black-led companies.
-Oh… and did I mention that over 98% of the industry is led by white men?
+Of that sum, 1.9% was invested in Latinx-led companies and 1% in Black-led companies.
+Oh… and did I mention that white men lead over 98% of the industry?

 Is the lack of investing in people of color based on racism… race yes, racism… I’m not so sure.
 Of course, it’s safe to assume that racism plays a role for some investors, but I believe the biggest factor lies in the lack of understanding of these entrepreneurs.

 There is often comfort in familiarity.
-Gender, race, age, and alma mater are a few of the commonalities that lead to venture capital being circulated in similar circles.
-We should be frustrated by this fact, but not surprised that an industry dominated by White men, finds itself predominately investing in white men.
+Gender, race, age, and alma mater are a few commonalities that lead to venture capital being circulated in similar circles.
+We should be frustrated by this fact but not surprised that an industry dominated by White men finds itself predominately investing in white men.